GKonstantopoulos/Greek-travellers-2024/README.md

 <img width="1313" height="732" alt="Στιγμιότυπο οθόνης 2025-08-31 002012" src="https://github.com/user-attachments/assets/1fb281f6-e217-4f36-ad32-e501b4b5c743" />

-- **	Number of Greek Men and Women Travelling Domestic & Abroad** The Donut Chart & Cards shows the totals travellers and proportion of Greek men and women travelling Domestic & abroad, giving an immediate picture of the gender distribution of travellers.
+- **Number of Greek Men and Women Travelling Domestic & Abroad** The Donut Chart & Cards shows the totals travellers and proportion of Greek men and women travelling Domestic & abroad, giving an immediate picture of the gender distribution of travellers.

  	 *Note: Women travel at a slightly higher rate than men*

 -	**Monthly Travel Trends**

--	A dynamic ribbon chart illustrating the distribution of Greek travellers by month throughout 2024.
+   A dynamic ribbon chart illustrating the distribution of Greek travellers by month throughout 2024.

    *Note: August is the peak month for travel, likely due to summer vacations.*

--	**Top 5 abroad destinations for Greek**
+-**Top 5 abroad destinations for Greek**

    A map with filtered data and an accompanying table displaying the top five countries abroad most visited by Greek travellers, providing a geographic perspective on travel preferences.